Wilderness Advanced First Aid (WAFA) An intensive wilderness medicine course for everyone

 Participant Limit: Min 20 - Max 30

-Aerie Backcountry is recognised by the American Outdoor industry and has worked with organisations like WMA and WMI-NOLS in the USA specialising in wilderness medicine and under the guidance of the Wilderness Medicine Society, evolved a Scope of Practice (SoP) for different courses.
+Aerie Backcountry is recognised by the American Outdoor industry and has worked with organisations like WMA and WMI-NOLS in the USA specialising in wilderness medicine and under the guidance of the Wilderness Medical Society, evolved a Scope of Practice (SoP) for different courses.
 CPR certification is under the guidelines established by the American Heart Association for Heartsaver CPR.

 Our WAFA course is designed with scenarios at the heart of the learning experience.
 We emphasise hands-on practice of skills and patient assessments.
 Our instructors are professional care providers with many years of outdoor leadership experience.